tiagofbsantos/smart-vision/README.md

 # smart-vision

-Smart Vision - a web app for finding faces in photos
+Smart Vision - a React web app for finding faces in photos